 You will find rubber mats to be considerably more expensive than the loose fill products, however.
 It is also considerably more difficult to install rubber mats around your play equipment, and you may need to ask for professional help.

-Also, if you have deliberately bought a naturally stained cedar playset, because of its looks, then rubber mats may well take away from your vista.
+Also, if you have deliberately bought a naturally stained outdoor playset, because of its looks, then rubber mats may well take away from your vista.

-If your child (or a regular visitor) is handicapped, you should think about rubber mats around your playset as it should be easy to get a wheelchair onto this type of surface.
+If your child (or a regular visitor) has a disability, you should think about rubber mats around your playset as it should be easy to get a wheelchair onto this type of surface.

 Rubber mats can be bought in a variety of different colors, so you can pick one that suits your playground and yard decor.

 Poured-in-Place Rubber is probably the safest regular surface you could consider using for your new outdoor playset.
 At the same time, it is also the least natural surface, and the one most likely to ruin your natural setting (although they do come in a variety of colors and can be made to look very attractive).